Tafari-K/Lofi/README.md

 * Highlighting Influential Artists
 The section includes images and mentions of genre-defining artists like MF Doom, J Dilla, Madlib, and Nujabes, giving users cultural context and celebrating the genre’s pioneers.
 * Responsive Video Grid
-The video embeds are displayed in a flexible layout, ensuring they look good on all screen sizes—from desktop to mobile—thanks to responsive design techniques.
+The video embeds are displayed in a flexible layout, ensuring they display well on all screen sizes—from desktop.
 * Engaging Visual Aesthetics
 Consistent with the site’s theme, the Chill Zone features soft colors, blurred backgrounds, and shadowed imagery, creating a peaceful, immersive environment.
 * Fun Fact Element